 Assistant Professor with Agregação.
 Group Leader of High Pressure Plasmas Group of Instituto de Plasmas e Fusão Nuclear.
+Vice-President of the Faculty of Exact Sciences and Engineering of Universidade da Madeira.

 Pedro Almeida earned the title of Agregação (similar to Habilitation in other countries) in Physics in 2023 and a PhD in Physics in 2011, both by Universidade da Madeira.
 His current research interests include theory and modelling of corona and streamer discharges, of self-organized patterns of spots on electrodes of glow discharges, kinetic theory of plasma, and stability of low-current discharges and breakdown phenomena in both compressed gases and vacuum.
 He has served as director of IPFN Research Node in Universidade da Madeira between 2017 and 2019 and is a member of IPFN Administration Board.
 He is a member of the Scientific Council and Secretary of the Assembly of Faculdade de Ciências Exactas e da Engenharia.